Warrevh/Crazyflie_RL_implementation/README.md

 ```
 git clone https://gitlab.liu.se/visionen/ros2/crazyswarm2.git --recurse-submodules
 ```

-Next you need to set up udev rules.
-Crazyswarm provides a script that does this for you.
+To give permissions for the software to use the usb radio, we need to add udev rules.
+These can be added manually as dercribed here https://www.bitcraze.io/documentation/repository/crazyflie-lib-python/master/installation/usb_permissions/ but there should also be a script in the crazyswarm directory that does this automatically.

 ```
 cd ~/crazyswarm2/crazyswarm2
 ./pc_permissions.sh